saranourizadeh/Learning-Repo/README.md

 This is a Readme file!!

-I do these project to learn more and review ML models.
+I do these projects to learn and review ML models.

-Please say me if you have any suggestion to learn more in Data Science.
+Please suggest me how I can learn more in Data Science.

 Thanks